mauricelos/CarND-Behavioral-Cloning/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that in some of my previous models I had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model to include dropout layers (2 with 0.1 dropout).
+To combat the overfitting, I modified the model to include dropout layers (2 with 10% dropout).

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track due to extreme steering angles and oscillation to improve the driving behavior in these cases, I modified the drive.py file to reduce extreme steering angles by toning down the output of the steering angles.
 I also modified the acceleration of the vehicle, so that it holds the speed around 12 mph and in cases were it drops below 12mph it increases acceleration.

 At the end of the process, the vehicle is able to drive autonomously around track 1 without leaving the road.
 It’s also able to drive on track two (of the old simulator)!
 (I collected my training data in the old simulator, I hope that’s no problem.
-At first I didn’t even noticed that the simulator had changed!)
+At first I didn’t even noticed that the simulator has changed!)

 ####2.
 Final Model Architecture

 The final model architecture (model.py lines 87-113) consisted of a convolution neural network with the following layers and layer sizes: three 5x5 convolutional layers each followed by max pooling layers.
 Border mode is ‚valid‘ and my activation is a relu activation.
 Dropouts were incorporated after the flattening and after the first fully connected layer.

 ####3.
 Creation of the Training Set & Training Process